CalebFunderburk/React-Portfolio/README.md

 ### Features

 * This project used React in order to build a single page application that conditionally renders each section of the website.
-* Bootstrap was used for positioning, sizing, and mobile responsiveness.
+* Bootstrap was primarily used for positioning.
-* CSS was used to create a custom color palette for the website.
+* CSS was used to create a custom color palette for the website and mobile responsiveness.

 ### Built With